pmeeny/CI-MS4-LoveRugby/README.md

 - Bootstrap 5.0, I used some of the sample code from https://getbootstrap.com/docs/5.0/customize/components/ for a number of omponents(Buttons, Card, Carousel, Modal, Pagination, Navbar)

+- For combining filtering and pagination, I used code from https://www.caktusgroup.com/blog/2018/10/18/filtering-and-pagination-django/

 # Content
 - Font Awesome (http://fontawesome.com)
     - The icons used on the site from font awesome